 Combination of Status Match and Challenge

-- Delta grants status immediately and then requires a challenge be completed to extend it.
-You will be required to fly a specific number of miles and spend a certain amount of money with Delta in order to complete the challenge.
+Delta grants status immediately and then requires a challenge to be completed to extend it.
+To complete the challenge, you must fly a specific number of miles and spend a certain amount of money (Medallion Qualification Dollars) with Delta.

 How To Submit a Request